sloev/python-lambdarest/README.md

 assert result == {"body": '{"this": "will be json dumped"}', "statusCode": 200, "headers":{}}
 ```

-Optionally you can also validate incoming JSON body with JSON schemas:
+Optionally you can validate an incoming JSON body against a JSON schema:

 ```python
 from lambdarest import create_lambda_handler